SVP and General Manager, Global CX Centers

 Ruba joined Cisco in 2015 as Vice President, Growth Initiatives and Chief of Staff to the CEO, working across the executive leadership team to develop Cisco’s growth and transformation strategy.
 In this capacity, she reshaped the company’s strategic business planning process in support of Cisco’s own digital transformation and that of its customers and partners.
 Ruba also steered the agenda for the World Economic Forum’s IT Governors to focus on reskilling and job creation by the world’s leading IT companies.

-Ruba was previously a Principal at The Boston Consulting Group and a leader in their Technology, Media & Telecommunications, and People & Organization practice groups.
-Known for her prioritization and execution, she supported the most senior executives of enterprise and consumer technology companies as they managed organizational change, increased operational effectiveness, and accelerated business growth.
-She also co-authored articles including "Ahead of the Curve: Lessons on Technology and Growth from Small-Business Leaders," "Break Up or Shake Up: Get Ready for the Technology Industry Revolution," and "Technology Companies: Putting People First."
+Prior to Cisco, Ruba was a principal at The Boston Consulting Group and a leader in Technology, Media, & Telecommunications and People & Organization.
+In this capacity, she co-authored articles including "Break Up or Shake Up: Get Ready for the Technology Industry Revolution" and "Technology Companies: Putting People First".

-Ruba holds a Ph.D. and a Master of Science in Electrical Engineering from the University of Michigan, and a Bachelor of Science in Computer Engineering with honors from the University of North Carolina at Charlotte.
+Ruba was an Intel Ph.D. fellow at the National Science Foundation's Engineering Research Center for Wireless Integrated MicroSystems.
+She holds a Ph.D. and a Master of Science in Electrical Engineering from the University of Michigan and a Bachelor of Science in Computer Engineering from the University of North Carolina at Charlotte.